Chart Color Schemes

 Taylors Lakes has shown very soft population growth performance across periods assessed by AreaSearch

-As of Aug 2025, Taylors Lakes's population is approximately 17,005.
-This figure represents an increase of 95 people since the 2021 Census, which reported a population of 16,910.
-The change is inferred from ABS data: the estimated resident population was 16,999 as of June 2024 and there were 19 validated new addresses since the Census date.
-This results in a population density ratio of 921 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Taylors Lakes's growth rate of 0.6% since census is within 1.6 percentage points of the SA3 area (2.2%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 70.6% of overall population gains during recent periods.
+Taylors Lakes' population is approximately 17,005 as of November 2025.
+This figure reflects an increase of 95 people since the 2021 Census, which reported a population of 16,910.
+The change is inferred from ABS estimates showing an ERP of 16,999 in June 2024 and an additional 19 validated new addresses since the Census date.
+This results in a density ratio of 921 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Taylors Lakes' growth rate of 0.6% since the census places it within 2.0 percentage points of its SA3 area's growth rate of 2.6%, indicating competitive fundamentals.
+Overseas migration contributed approximately 70.6% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using a weighted aggregation method to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Taylors Lakes is expected to grow by approximately 662 persons, based on the latest population numbers, recording a gain of around 3.9% over the 17-year period.
+Future population trends anticipate lower quartile growth, with the area expected to grow by 662 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 3.9% over the 17-year period.

 Frequently Asked Questions - Population